Agile governance – does it help or hinder?

 Agile ways of working have matured over the past 20 years and are firmly embedded in many organisations.

-agileKRC helps organizations transition to agile with agile consulting, coaching, and training.
+agileKRC provides agile consulting to organisations to help them transition to agile.
 One way we suggest to our clients that they can succeed with Agile is to have good agile governance in place.

 There is a big difference between using agile on small projects or as part of business as usual and other situations usually in larger organizations.
 In more complicated situations and possibly with distributed teams, lies the controls that are placed around the agile behaviours and working practices.

-In this video, Keith Richards, the Founder of agileKRC and Lead Author and Chief Examiner for Agile Project Management (AgilePM) and DSDM Atern looks at how to ensure that governance is ‘agile friendly’.
+In this video, Keith Richards, the Founder of agileKRC and Lead Author and Chief Examiner for Agile Project Management (AgilePM) looks at how to ensure that governance is ‘agile friendly’.